 When looking into the

-tastes that make the cooking of this area special, it is worth noting
+tastes that make the cooking of the area special, it is worth noting

 that although local herbs are used very often, it is not prepared

 highly spiced.
-Unlike in other countries, there is almost no spicy food
+Unlike in other countries, basically there is almost no

 that is considered particular to this region.
 The various types of